George Weston

 George Weston (March 23, 1864 – April 6, 1924) was an American-born Canadian businessman and the founder of George Weston Limited.
-He became Toronto's biggest baker with Canada's largest bread factory.
+He worked in a Canadian bread factory in Toronto.
 Weston began his career at the age of 12 as a baker's apprentice and went on to become a bread route salesman.
-By the turn of the century, he was known throughout the city for his "Weston’s Home-Made Bread" and years later for "Weston’s Biscuits."
-In addition to being a successful local businessman, he was also a prominent Methodist, as well as a municipal politician who served four years as alderman on Toronto City Council.
+He was also a Methodist as well as a municipal politician who served four years as alderman on Toronto City Council.

 Early years

 George Weston was born to Ann and William Weston at Oswego, New York, in 1864.
 By the time George turned four, the family, British immigrants who first settled in Canada, had returned to Toronto after some time in the United States.
-As one of eight children, George aspired to be a "minister of the Gospel" from an early age and, in fact, remained a devout Methodist throughout his life.
-But the family continued to struggle and funding any kind of higher education was beyond its means.
-On completing public school, George was sent out into the workforce, apparently to help supplement the family income.
+On completing public school, George was sent out into the workforce.

-Baker’s apprentice
+Baking career

 Young George was apprenticed to C.J.
 Frogley, a baker with a small shop at 850 Yonge Street, north of Bloor Street, then on the outskirts of Toronto in 1876.
-After a number of years, Frogley abandoned the location and another baker by the name of G.H.
-Bowen eventually set-up shop there.
+After a number of years, Frogley abandoned the location, and another baker by the name of G.H.
+Bowen eventually set up shop there.
 After a year or so, Bowen moved the bakery to Sullivan Street, not far from today's Art Gallery of Ontario.
-George found employment with Bowen, who is said to have taken enough interest in the lad to see that he "learned the business the way it should be learned."
-Over the course of his young career, George did everything from baking bread, to making deliveries, to keeping the books.
+George found employment with Bowen, who is said to have taken enough interest to see that he "learned the business the way it should be learned."